 Altes’ reaction to his intricate heritage and origin can be seen across a variety of different series and mediums, each exploring the uncomfortable and ambivalent notion of birth-right, diaspora’s shifting and ambivalent attitudes about belonging, dispossession and migration.

 He was twice recipient of the prestigious Leverhulme Trust Award and was widely exhibited in numerous public and private collections in the MENA region, including Bahrain Art Fair, Algerianism 1 at Nour Festival and The Bridge in France in 2015.
-In 2016, he participated with Lahd Gallery at Art16 in Trips to Colourful Thoughts and has been nominated in the 7th edition of the Prix Picket Award.
+In 2016, he participated with Lahd Gallery at Art16 in Trips to Colourful Thoughts as well as Africa My Africa: Connecting Boundaries and has been nominated in the 7th edition of the Prix Picket Award.